 This Masters degree in Computing is for anyone who wants to study a wide-ranging and practical course in Computing.

-You will learn practical skills of systems analysis, databases, programming, networks and the Internet, studying within an intellectually stimulating and supportive environment, gaining the practical skills and knowledge to embark on a career in IT.
+You will learn practical skills of information security management, databases, programming, and project management, studying within an intellectually stimulating and supportive environment, gaining the practical skills and knowledge to embark on a career in IT.

 You will benefit from the experience of highly qualified academics, whose research and engagement with the IT community informs and enhances their teaching.